freedelity/flutter_native_barcode_scanner/README.md

 |   UPC-A    |    ✅    |   ❌    |
 |   UPC-E    |    ✅    |   ✅    |

+## MRZ scanner

+A **machine-readable passport (MRP)** is a machine-readable travel document (MRTD) with the data on the identity page encoded in optical character recognition format.
+Most travel passports worldwide are **MRPs**.
+They are standardized by the ICAO Document 9303 and have a special **machine-readable zone (MRZ)**, which is usually at the bottom of the identity page at the beginning of a passport

+> [!NOTE]
+> **Android only** !
+An iOS implementation is not scheduled for the moment

 ## Getting Started

 Add this to your package's `pubspec.yaml` file: